< >

 An Unpopular Phrase

 I think perhaps the best term for copyright and patent laws is "Intellectual Monopoly Laws".
-When called by that name, it is self-evident that there should be careful scrutiny of these kinds of laws.
+When called by that name, it is obvious that there should be careful scrutiny of these kinds of laws.

-However, so many people insist on using the false term "Intellectual Property Laws."
-Instead of wasting my breath trying to pull them away from that analogy, lately I've decided to go the other way and complete the analogy for them.
+Instead of wasting my breath trying to pull them away from the property analogy, lately I've leaned into it and completed the analogy for them.
 So let me explain "Intellectual Slavery Laws".

 As far as I can figure, you cannot have Property Rights and "Intellectual Property" rights.
 Having both is logically inconsistent.
 My computer is my property.
 However, by law there are billions of peaceful things I cannot do on my computer.
 Therefore, my computer is not my property.